The Best Swimming Pools in Reykjavik

 Sundays from 8 AM - 5 PM

-Lágafellslaug is ideal for children.
-The tiles around the pool are made from a soft, rubbery material, which is great in an environment that is overrun by little, wet feet.
-There is also a shallow pool with a small slide for the youngest children.
+Venture out of the city center to experience one of Iceland’s most family-friendly pools.
+Located in the town of Mosfellsbaer, Lagafellslaug is ideal for children.
+The tiles around the pool are made of a soft, rubbery material, which is great in an environment overrun by little, wet feet.
+There’s also a shallow pool with a small slide for the younger children.

-For the older children (and parents), there are three big slides ranging from 40 feet (12 meters) long to 140 feet (43 meters).
-There is also an indoor pool there, as well as numerous hot tubs, a cold bath, and a Finnish sauna.
+Older children and parents have a blast on three big slides ranging from 40 feet (12 meters) to 140 feet (43 meters) long.
+The facility also has an indoor pool, several hot tubs, a cold therapy bath, and a Finnish sauna.

 Lagafellslaug